Chart Color Schemes

 Health performance in Russell Vale is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Russell Vale faces significant health challenges, as indicated by AreaSearch's assessment completed on "17th May 2022".
-Mortality rates and chronic condition prevalence were notably high across both younger and older age groups.
+Russell Vale faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are notable across both younger and older age groups.

-Private health cover was found to be very high at approximately 56% of the total population (~900 people), compared to 51.9% across Rest of NSW, as of this date.
-The most common medical conditions were arthritis (10.2%) and mental health issues (7.9%), while 66.1% declared themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-Working-age residents showed a higher prevalence of chronic health conditions than average.
-The area had 18.0% of residents aged 65 and over (288 people), lower than the 23.4% in Rest of NSW as of "17th May 2022".
-Health outcomes among seniors presented some challenges, with national rankings broadly in line with the general population at that time.
+Private health cover is high, at approximately 56% of the total population (around 900 people), compared to 51.9% in Regional NSW.
+The most common conditions are arthritis (10.2%) and mental health issues (7.9%).
+Notably, 66.1% of residents report no medical ailments, compared to 63.3% across Regional NSW.
+Working-age residents have a higher prevalence of chronic health conditions than average.
+The area has 17.7% of residents aged 65 and over (283 people), lower than the 23.4% in Regional NSW.
+Health outcomes among seniors are challenging, with national rankings roughly in line with the general population.

 Frequently Asked Questions - Health